dcaravana/interview_restapi/README.md

 For now it's just `/comments` but it may be also `/sku/XXX/commments`.

 It returns a single meaningful result as requested `tone_is_positive`.
+The selection of "positiveness" is a bit arbitrary.
-Also returns the entire analysis result for completeness, but it's probably something to be treated as an internal because it discloses a detail of the underlaying tools which may make upgrades/evolution more difficult as users will start to rely on it.
+Also stores and returns the entire analysis result for completeness, but it's probably something to be treated as an internal because it discloses a detail of the underlaying tools which may make upgrades/evolution more difficult as users will start to rely on it.